 Shasta College's Integrated Planning Manual 2012 describes the institution's integrated planning cycle, and was developed following district-wide dialogue.
 The integrated planning cycle is a comprehensive set of planning processes that are linked to one another so that there is an ongoing and systematic cycle of assessment, goals and objectives, program review, resource allocation, plan implementation, and re-assessment.

-The 2013 Supplement to the Integrated Planning Manual incorporates changes made in response to a District-wide survey regarding our planning processes, as well as from input obtained at the Summer 2013 Management Group Retreat and College Council meetings.
-The supplement contains only those pages which have been changed, and are intended as replacements for those same pages in the 2012 Integrated Planning Manual.
+The 2014 Supplement to the Integrated Planning Manual incorporates changes made in response to District-wide input regarding our planning processes, as well as from input obtained at the Summer 2014 Management Group Retreat and College Council meetings.
+The supplement contains only those pages which have been changed (inclusive of the pages contained in the 2013 Supplement), and are intended as replacements for those same pages in the 2012 Integrated Planning Manual.

 The Shasta-Tehama-Trinity Joint Community College District Educational Master Plan 2012- 2030 is grounded in an analysis of internal conditions, such as the current systems and pro-grams, as well as external influences, such as demographic trends and the communities’ educational interests and workforce needs.
 This document includes internal and external scan information, Institutional Goals, and the District’s broad plan for its educational programs and services.